MicrosoftDocs/learn/learn-pr/reactors/blockchain-tokens/includes/2-what-are-tokens.md

 In their long history, tokens have represented any form of economic value.
 Shells and beads probably were the earliest forms of tokens, when they were used for trading.
 Present-day token forms include casinos chips, vouchers, airline points, stock certificates, concert entry tokens, dinner reservations, ID cards, and club memberships.
 Really, the list of possible ways to use a token is essentially unlimited.

 Even our typical fiat currency, which includes cash and coins, is a type of token.
-The point is that you can accumulate tokens, and then trade them to get some thing or some service of value in return.
+The idea is that you can accumulate tokens, which have a certain designated value, and then trade them to get some item or service of value in return.

 In computing, tokens are used to give a user permission to perform an operation or to manage access.
 A web browser, for example, sends tokens to websites when we surf the internet.
 The tokens contain information about our computers, like the browser and IP address.
 Another example of a computer token is the QR code.
-A QR code is scanned, and the information that's contained in the QR code redirects us to a webpage or to a service.
+A QR code is scanned, and the information that's contained in the QR code redirects us to a webpage or service.

 ## Blockchain tokens

-In blockchain, tokens resemble the more general use of a token; they represent ownership rights to some property, access to a service, or monetary value.
+In blockchain, tokens resemble the more general use of a token: they represent ownership rights to an item, access to a service, or monetary value.
 The property or service can be public, like an Ethereum network that anyone can join and participate in.
-Or, the property or service can be private, like a house that is purchased or points on your account that you trade in to purchase items.
+Or, the property or service can be private, like a house that is purchased or points on your account that you trade in to purchase items or services.

 Blockchain tokens represent a set of rules that are programmed in a smart contract.
 Every token belongs to a blockchain address that uniquely identifies it.
-The tokens are accessible by using a [crypto wallet](https://ethereum.org/en/wallets/?azure-portal=true) so that only the person who has the private key for that address can access those tokens.
+The tokens are accessible by using a [crypto wallet](https://ethereum.org/en/wallets/?azure-portal=true).
+Only the person who has the private key for that address can access those tokens.

 The Ethereum blockchain platform is based on the use of tokens that can be bought, sold, and traded.
-Blockchain tokens in general are like Ether (ETH), a token that's used on the Ethereum platform, but they might reflect a variety of different design decisions and purposes.
-Tokens help operate different decentralized apps (DAPPS) and facilitate the cryptoeconomics of different blockchain ecosystems.
+Blockchain tokens in general are like Ether (ETH), a token form that's used on the Ethereum platform.
+But, they might reflect a variety of different design decisions and purposes.
+Tokens help operate decentralized apps (DAPPS) and facilitate the cryptoeconomics of different blockchain ecosystems.
 Augur is an example of a blockchain ecosystem that uses tokens.

 [Augur](https://www.augur.net/?azure-portal=true) is a network that functions as a prediction market.
 You can think of it as a betting platform.
-Augur has its own token, called REP. Using a token in Augur is no different than using a token, for example, to take public transportation.
-To use public transportation, on the one hand, you can use fiat or local currency, like the Canadian dollar (CAD), which sometimes also comes in coins.
+Augur has its own token form, called REP. Using a token in Augur is no different than using a token, for example, to take public transportation.
+To use public transportation, on the one hand, you can use fiat or local currency, like the Canadian dollar (CAD), which also comes in coins.
 You also can use, for example, Toronto Transit Commission (TTC) tokens.
 Each TTC token allows you to take one subway ride.
 You can purchase TTC tokens by using CAD (just like you can purchase REP by using ETH), but they are not the same thing.
 TTC tokens are specific to the ecosystem of Toronto Transit, and REP tokens are used only in the Augur ecosystem.

 ## Two categories of blockchain tokens